Personal Resource Center

 How much should you save for retirement each month?
 An advisor can help you determine what you need to save to meet your retirement income goals.
 With compounding returns, every dollar you save and invest today could be multiplied exponentially by the time you're ready to retire.
 The most important thing is to establish discipline and stick with it!

-The right asset allocation for you and your family will depend on such factors as your time horizon (i.e., how many years until you plan to retire) and your comfort with taking risk.
-In general, if you are relatively young and have many years until retirement, you could be more aggressive and allocate more of your assets to riskier classes like stocks.But if you're closer to retirement, you might prefer to allocate more assets to less-risky classes like short-term bonds and cash equivalents to protect against market fluctuations.
+The right asset allocation for you and your family will depend on such factors as your time horizon (how many years until you plan to retire) and your comfort with taking risk.
+In general, if you're relatively young and have many years until retirement, you could be more aggressive and allocate more of your assets to riskier classes like stocks.But if you're closer to retirement, you might prefer to allocate more assets to less-risky classes like short-term bonds and cash equivalents to protect against market fluctuations.

-If you've been putting off saving for retirement because it seems too intimidating, break the process down into small steps instead of getting hung up on a big number that seems unattainable.
-When you are ready to get started on what will hopefully be a successful retirement saving journey, Synovus is here to help.
-Give us a call or stop by your local branch to talk with a financial advisor.
+If you've been putting off saving for retirement because it seems too intimidating, break the process down into these small steps instead of getting hung up on a big number that seems unattainable.
+When you're ready to get started on what will hopefully be a successful retirement saving journey, Synovus is here to help.
+Give us a call at 1-888-SYNOVUS (1-888-796-6887) and we'll be happy to connect you with a financial advisor near you.